Vegetable oils are leading drivers of deforestation, land use, water consumption, and biodiversity loss.

 Greenhouse Gas Emissions

-If just 5% of vegetable oil in the United States were replaced with Cultured Oil, we would save 3.6 million metric tons of CO2-eq.
+If just 5% of vegetable oil in the United States were replaced with Zero Acre oil, we would save 3.6 million metric tons of CO2-eq.

 All crops and most human activities emit greenhouse gases.
 Some crops and activities result in more net emissions than others.